-14.8 Also, 57% of respondents

-believe, in relation to the new house

-building, that all contributions from

-developers (from 106 agreements)

-and the government (New Homes

-Bonus) should be spent within

-Standish, rather than other areas of

-Wigan borough.
+14.9 Also, 57% of respondents believe, in relation to the new house building, that all contributions from developers (from Section 106 agreements) and the government (New Homes Bonus) should be spent within Standish, rather than other areas of Wigan Borough.
+It is acknowledged that contributions may be sought for any future strategic infrastructure.